ugosan/ugosan.github.io/_posts/2022-08-02-Deploying-a-headless-logstash-kubernetes.md

 <img src="https://images.pexels.com/photos/2569842/pexels-photo-2569842.jpeg?auto=compress&cs=tinysrgb&h=450&dpr=2&fit=crop"/>
 </div>

+Top 2 reasons to deploy Logstash on Kubernetes:
+- You can easily scale up and down to deal with throughput
+- You can easily deploy pipelines to potentially hundreds of instances with a single click

 A "headless" Logstash is a Logstash that doesnt contain any pipeline logic in itself, instead it will fetch the pipelines definitions from a <mark> centralized location</mark> (Elasticsearch itself), so we can create our ETL pipelines through Kibana and deploy them automatically to several Logstash instances.
 This feature is called [Centralized Pipeline Management](https://www.elastic.co/guide/en/logstash/current/logstash-centralized-pipeline-management.html).

 <div class="premonition info">
   <i class="premonition pn-info"></i>